Presidential and Parliamentary Systems of Government

 Conflict between the Executive and Legislature

-Given the distinct separation of powers, conflicts can arise between different branches of the government, particularly if the president’s political party does not have a majority in the legislature.
+Due to the clear delineation of authorities, disagreements may emerge among various parts of government, especially when the president’s political party lacks a legislative majority.
 This can result in a decrease in efficiency due to time being wasted.
 However, a difference in political affiliation between the president and the legislature can lead to disagreements and clashes.

 Demerits of the Presidential System